 Bose-Einstein condensation of a bosonic atomic gas in a magnetic trap is another example of a second-order phase transition; see Sec.
-3.10.
+4.9.
 As we saw in Ex.
-3.12, the specific heat of the atoms changes discontinuously (in the limit of an arbitrarily large number of atoms) at the critical temperature.
+4.12, for Bose condensation the specific heat of the atoms changes discontinuously (in the limit of an arbitrarily large number of atoms) at the critical temperature.

-5.4.3 Chemical Reactions
+5.5.3 Chemical Reactions